kids-first/kf-somatic-workflow/docs/kfdrc_annotation_wf.md

 1. Normalize VCF
 1. Strip specified `INFO` and `FORMAT` fields (Only if adding a new annotation that clashes with existing)
-1. Annotate with VEP
+1. Annotate with VEP - can be skipped if VEP run previously and downstream tools are to be repeated
-1. Annotated with an additional vcf - optional, recommend using a gnomAD VCF with at least AF)
+1. Annotated with an additional vcf - optional, recommend using a gnomAD VCF with at least AF
 1. Soft filter on remarkable variant characteristics
    - KF recommends normal read depth <= 7 and gnomAD AF > 0.001
    - This output will be considered `protected`